An Open Letter to Those Suffering from Mental Health and Substance Use Disorders

 If you are reading this, you are probably searching online for a center that sounds “just like that!”
 I encourage you to call.
 I encourage you to harness your bravery and demand from yourself an honest answer about why you are putting this off.

 Don’t delay any longer.
 If you’re abusing drugs and alcohol, your immune system isn’t strong, and you’re more prone to infection.
 COVID-19 is a serious threat to you if you smoke because your respiratory system is compromised.
 Many syringe users will begin to share due to potential shortages, exponentially increasing their odds of contracting the virus.

 Attempting to detox alone can be fatal.
 Suddenly stopping the use of alcohol or benzodiazepines can not only make you feel like you’re dying, but it can also cause seizures or cardiovascular events that can lead to death.
 Your tolerance is already too high anyway.
 And it’s just not fun anymore.

 I promised I wouldn’t say this, but I mean it: I support you.

-Sierra by the Sea and Sunrise Ranch are licensed, accredited, nationally recognized behavioral health treatment facilities for adult men and women located in Newport Beach and Riverside, California.
-To speak to an admissions coordinator anytime 24/7, please call (800) 642-0047.
+Sierra by the Sea is a licensed, accredited, nationally recognized behavioral health treatment facility for adult men and women located in Newport Beach, California.
+To speak to an admissions coordinator anytime 24/7, please call us today.